norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

-Amateur mechanics should also show awareness that t he demands of a professional repair workshop can be quite different from domestic repair and that they might need to develop and modify their sk ills, even in areas where they can already carry ou t repairs to some extent.
+Amateur mechanics should also show awareness that t he demands of a professional repair workshop can be quite different from domestic repair and that they might need to develop and modify their sk ills, even in areas where they can already carry out repairs to some extent.
 Even if you have professional experience, not all workshops are the same so we will want to know you have the openness to develop, improve and keep current your skills whatever your starting point.